steilerDev/icloud-photos-sync/pages/docs/get-started.md

     === "docker compose"

-        To run the `archive` command, temporarily change the `docker-compose.yml`:
+        To run the `archive` command, temporarily change the `docker-compose.yml`.
+To automatically delete non-favorited pictures in the album from iCloud, add the `REMOTE_DELETE: true` environment variable.

         ```
         version: '2'